OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

                 //exception handler to call this API controller
                 //on any unexpected exception raised by the application app.UseExceptionHandler("/api/error");

+                //To customize the response content type and text, use the overload of
+                //UseStatusCodePages that takes a content type and format string. app.UseStatusCodePages("text/plain", "Status code page, status code: {0}");
             }

             //We configure others middlewares, remember that the declaration order is important...